 Mean score of companies in the Services Auxiliary to Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, the Japan Bank for International Cooperation (JBIC) reported total carbon emissions of approximately 1,042,900 kg CO2e.
 This figure includes Scope 1 emissions of about 181,500 kg CO2e and Scope 2 emissions of approximately 861,400 kg CO2e.
-Notably, there is no disclosed data regarding Scope 3 emissions.
-Currently, JBIC has not established specific reduction targets or initiatives aimed at decreasing its carbon footprint.
-The absence of defined climate pledges or commitments suggests that the bank is in the early stages of formalising its climate strategy.
-As a significant financial institution, JBIC's future climate commitments will be crucial in aligning with global sustainability goals and addressing the pressing challenges of climate change.
+Notably, JBIC has not disclosed any Scope 3 emissions data.
+Despite the significant emissions reported, there are currently no specific reduction targets or initiatives outlined by JBIC.
+The absence of documented climate pledges or science-based targets indicates that while JBIC acknowledges its carbon footprint, it has yet to commit to formal reduction strategies.
+As a key player in international finance, JBIC's climate commitments will be crucial in aligning with global sustainability goals.

 Access structured emissions data, company-specific emission factors, and source documents